Two Louisville Police Officers Shot Amid Breonna Taylor Protests

 The condition of the officers is currently unknown.

 Earlier Wednesday, protesters marched through downtown Louisville, some armed with riot shields and anti-police signs.
+As night fell, some rioters began setting fires around the downtown area, including the boarded up Hall of Justice.

+Police came out of the Hall of Justice in Louisville to put out the fires that had been started and were attacked with projectiles by rioters.
+The police fell back inside the building.
+An unlawful assembly has been declared. pic.twitter.com/EVEbqje7gr

 .